rhnrafif/tentrentapi/ReadMe.md

 Tent Rent API

-Tent Rent API Application is an service for rent a Tent for Event Support.
+The Tent Rent API Application is a service for renting a tent for event support.
-Based on general peoples need, this app can connecting between customer who need a tent to Mitra.
+This app can connect customers in need of a tent with Mitra based on their general needs.
-Mitra is tent owner, mitra can create the product to this app and customer can see the list of tent product by GetProductList.
+Mitra is the tent owner, Mitra can add the product to this app, and customers can see the list of tent products by using GetProductList.

 Here is the documentation for services on the API :
 - Create, Update, and Delete Customer, this api can modify the customer's data.